MicrosoftDocs/machine-learning-server-docs/microsoft-r/install/r-server-install-hadoop-troubleshoot.md

 ## Missing dependencies

-Linux and Hadoop servers that are locked down will prevent the installation script from downloading any required dependencies that are missing on your system.
+Linux and Hadoop servers that are locked down prevent the installation script from downloading any required dependencies that are missing on your system.
 For a list of all dependencies required by Microsoft R, see [Package Dependencies for Microsoft R Server installations on Linux and Hadoop](r-server-install-linux-hadoop-packages.md).

 ## No Valid Credentials